michnovka/ccxt-trading-cp/README.md

 ## Getting Started

-Installation is straigh forward and requires getting copy of ccxt-trading-cp, installing modules it depends on and modifying config.json file
+Installation is straight forward and requires getting copy of ccxt-trading-cp, installing modules it depends on and modifying config.json file

 ### Prerequisites